-A victim or close relative of a victim can give information to the Mental Health Court and the Tribunal about the impact of the relevant offence and/or make requests relevant to their own safety and wellbeing, for example, that the patient must not contact them.
-A copy of the template victim impact statement form can be found here.
+A victim, or close relative of a victim, can give information to the Mental Health Court (the Court) and Mental Health Review Tribunal (the Tribunal) about the impact of the unlawful act and make requests for conditions on a person’s order, relevant to their own safety and wellbeing.
+This is called a Victim Impact Statement (VIS).

 The Court must consider a VIS in deciding matters for the person and will take into account any conditions requested by the victim in their statement.
 The Court must then provide a copy of the VIS to the Tribunal.
 Information on the Courts processes are outlined at About the Mental Health Court | Queensland Courts or alternatively for general queries regarding the Court, please contact the Court’s Registry on (07) 3082 0554 or [email protected].

 The Tribunal is required to consider a VIS before it at each review of the person’s order.
 This includes any VIS received from the Court.
 Even if a victim or close relative of a victim did not provide a VIS to the Court, they can provide a VIS for the Tribunal to consider if they wish to do so.